Ahukawakawa Swamp: Geomorphology

-The swamp sits at an altitude of 920 metres and lies between the main cone of Mount Taranaki and the Pouakai Range to the northwest, which reaches 1,400 metres.
+The swamp sits at an altitude of 920 m and lies between the main cone of Mount Taranaki and the Pouakai Range to the northwest, which reaches 1400 m.
 It was formed about 3,500 years ago when a lava extrusion and a later debris flow blocked the Stony River.
-This extrusion, which reaches 1,052 metres, lies to the west of the swamp and is known as The Dome.
+This extrusion, which reaches 1052 m, lies to the west of the swamp and is known as The Dome.
 The outlet from the swamp forms the 30 m Bells Falls.

 The area is still subject to geomorphological change.
 The Stony River was considered Taranaki's best trout fishery until severe erosion and land instability in the river's headwaters from 1997 onwards caused high sediment loads.